planetarydev/json-sql-builder2/sql/helpers/functions/comparision/cmp/private/comparator/README.md

 # comparator Helper
-Specifies a private comparision Operator to use with `cmp` as Helper.
+Specifies the comparision Operator to use with `cmp` as Helper.

 #### Supported by
 - MySQL